tarcisiolf/tarcisiolf/README.md

 # Hi there 👋!
 I'm Tarcísio Lima Ferreira

 I'm a Computer Engineer from the Federal University of Alagoas (UFAL).
-I'm currently studying for a master's degree in Informatics at UFAL with an emphasis on Artificial Intelligence applied to health.

 ### Connect with me